 Diagnostic Breast Ultrasound

-It can include an automated breast ultrasound which takes 3D images of the whole breast, targeting specific areas and ensuring they are displayed in a reproducible fashion.
+It can include an automated breast ultrasound (ABUS), which takes 3D images of the whole breast, targeting specific areas and ensuring they are displayed in a reproducible fashion.
 It is especially beneficial to women with dense breast tissue (Volpara scores C and D), because it allows the technologist to check the breast from a variety of angles offering more accurate interpretations.

 HOW DO I PREPARE FOR MY EXAM?